 - Online classified prices tend to be cheaper than eBay.
 There are no costs to eBay, so the seller gets a better return.
 At one-on-one transactions cash changes hands, so no tax, if any.
 There are no shipping and clearing/customs charges, so the buyer pays only the amount agreed.
 As with eBay, real bargains are snapped up in no time.
 If you feel a camera is offered at an attractive price, act immediately – the seller expects it.
 Tomorrow may be too late.

 - If not immediately snapped, you may hold for a couple of days and then counteroffer, when the seller is more likely to compromise.

 - Bargaining in way of counter-offer is a common practice, save for cases where the asking price is decent.
 Just pay the price and go home happy.

 - Look at what else the seller offers to get an idea of his price expectations.
 For a low-end seller, a buyer who is ready to shell a substantial amount for a vintage camera is a black hole, so you may press hard for a better deal.
-At the other end, a high-end vendor will simply ignore low offers.
-Look at item’s variety – a scavenger seller offers anything he/she can lay hand on and will aim to offload it fast.
+On the other end, a high-end vendor will simply ignore low offers.
+Look at the item’s variety – a scavenger seller offers anything he/she can lay hand on and will aim to offload it fast.